 “You’re 25 and living in a Unabomber-style cabin in rural Montana?
 By all means, take a pass (on the vaccine),” Juurlink tweeted.
 “You’re 61 and living in Toronto?
 Different story altogether.
 Especially if you spend a lot of time around others, either at work or at home.”

 At Ethisan, we’re answering your pandemic-related questions about vaccines, the virus, and hand hygiene.
-Our sanitizers are made from seven ingredients or fewer and are plant-based, eco-friendly and child safe.
+Our sanitizers are made from seven ingredients or fewer and are plant-based, eco-friendly and Canadian made.
 Browse our products to learn more.